digitalyoshixi/zettelkasten/content/Web/Kube-Proxy.md

   - IT
   - virtualization
 ---
-These are network agents used to maintain network rules for communication between networked [[Pod|Pods]].
+These are network agents used to maintain network rules for communication between networked [[Kubernetes Pod|Pods]].
 - Allow services to talk to other nodes